-Electrical tape on top of strapping tape is NOT acceptable.
+Electrical tape on top of strapping tape is NOT acceptable for ammo made or repaired after January 2014.
+Ammunition made this way will fail after January 1, 2017.

 A square of red duct tape on the tip to protect the crossover pieces is acceptable.